rileytittle/crsh-epic-disaster-resiliency-hub/README.md

 ### If you want to commit your work:

-1. First add it
+First add it
     - git add .
-2. Commit it and give it a message
+Then, commit it and give it a message
     - git commit -m "Your message here"

 ### If you want to push: